ethereumproject/mist/README.md

 [![Build status master branch ](https://build.ethdev.com/buildstatusimage?builder=Mist%20master%20branch)](https://build.ethdev.com/builders/Mist%20master%20branch/builds/-1)
 [![Build status develop branch ](https://build.ethdev.com/buildstatusimage?builder=Mist%20develop%20branch)](https://build.ethdev.com/builders/Mist%20develop%20branch/builds/-1)

-The Mist browser is the tool of choice to browse and use Ðapps.
+The Mist(classic) browser is the tool of choice to browse and use Ðapps.

 For the Mist API see the [MISTAPI.md](MISTAPI.md).

 ## Installation

-If you want install the app from a pre-built version on the [release page](https://github.com/ethereum/mist/releases), you can simply run the executeable after download.
+If you want install the app from a pre-built version on the [release page](https://github.com/ethereumproject/mist/releases), you can simply run the executeable after download.

 For updating simply download the new version and copy it over the old one (keep a backup of the old one if you want to be sure).